bicycle-codes/image/README.md

 ### preact + local files
 Create an `img` tag that links to locally hosted files.
 See [the CLI section]() for info on creating images of different sizes.

+**note**
+This uses a naming convention for image files.
+If you are dealing with a file `my-file.jpg`, then alternate resolutions should be named like `my-file-400.jpg`, `my-file-800.jpg`, etc, for versions that are `400` and `800` px wide.

 ```js
 import { html } from 'htm/preact'
 import { render } from 'preact'